oliver-kriska/expert/pages/installation.md

 Click on the extensions button on the sidebar, then search for `lexical`, then click `install`.

-This is a stop gap until we create a dedicated Expert extension, so youll need to configure it to use the Expert executable instead.
+This is a stop gap until we create a dedicated Expert extension, so you'll need to configure it to use the Expert executable instead.

 To change to a local executable, go to `Settings -> Extensions -> Lexical` and